d2l-ai/d2l-en/chapter_multilayer-perceptrons/mlp.md

 $$\mathrm{pReLU}(x) = \max(0, x) + \alpha \min(0, x)$$

-The reason for using the ReLU is that its derivatives are particularly well behaved - either they vanish or they just let the argument through.
+The reason for using the ReLU is that its derivatives are particularly well behaved: either they vanish or they just let the argument through.
 This makes optimization better behaved and it reduces the issue of the vanishing gradient problem (more on this later).

 ### Sigmoid Function